mobxjs/mobx/docs/refguide/computed.md

 ```

 The above example nicely demonstrates the benefits of a `computed` value, it acts as a caching point.
-Even though we change the `amount`, and this will trigger the `total` to re-compute,
+Even though we change the `amount`, and this will trigger the `total` to recompute,
 it won't trigger the `autorun`, as `total` will detect its output hasn't been affected, so there is no need to update the `autorun`.

 In comparison, if `total` would not be annotated, the autorun would run its effect 3 times,